This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Enroll In Kids Discount Ski Programs

-Did you know that many resorts have kid discounts programs for skiing?
+Did you know that many resorts have kid discount programs for skiing?
 At Vail Resorts, kids in grades K-5 can sign up for the Epic School Kids program and get 5 free lift tickets for the season.
 Different resorts offer free season passes to kids if you sign up early.
-Many states have a 5th and 6th grade passport programs where kids in these grades can get free ski passes by enrolling in the program (and get great discounts for their family as well).
+Many states have 5th and 6th grade passport programs where kids in these grades can get free ski passes by enrolling in the program (and get great discounts for their families as well).
 Most ski resorts have discounted multi-week lessons that are perfect for local ski kids.